 – Dianne Von Furstenberg

-While it’s no question that relationships, whether it’s one we have with our significant other, our family or friends, are to be cherished, the most important and by far the longest relationship we will ever have in our life is actually one we have with ourselves.
+While it’s no question that relationships, whether it’s one we have with our significant other, family, and/or friends, are to be cherished, the most important and by far the longest relationship we’ll ever have in our life is actually one we have with ourselves.

 After all, by learning to give love, acceptance, and compassion to ourselves, the more we feel whole and worthy and the more we have and are willing to offer to the world.

 That said, I know firsthand that it can be extremely difficult to believe that we are worthy.
 Ever since we were kids, we have been told otherwise by our loved ones, bosses, colleagues, clients – and even strangers.

 Nevertheless, this is precisely why it’s crucial for us to become our very own best friends.
 With so much vying ‘against’ us, we’ve got enough on our plate that we need all the support and love we can get.